scalabli/quo/docs/kb.rst

 ``ConditionalKeyBindings: Disabling a set of key bindings``
 -------------------------------------------------------------

 Sometimes you want to enable or disable a whole set of key bindings according to a certain condition.
-This is possible by wrapping it in a :class:`~quo.keys.ConditionalKeyBindings` object.
+This is possible by wrapping it in a
+:class:`~quo.keys.ConditionalKeyBindings` object.

 .. code:: python

-    from quo import Condition
+    from quo import Conditio
+    from quo.keys ConditionalKeyBindings

     @Condition
     def is_active():
         " Only activate key binding on the second half of each minute. " return datetime.datetime.now().second > 30

-     bindings = quo.keys.ConditionalKeyBindings(
+     bindings = ConditionalKeyBindings(
          bind=my_bindings,
          filter=is_active)

 If the condition is not satisfied, all the key bindings in `my_bindings` above will be ignored.

 ``Merging key bindings``